 While not a prerequisite, students are strongly advised to take advantage of the Statewide Articulation Agreement which provides students the opportunity to "transfer" 15 credit hours into the ASET degree program through earning the Manufacturing Skill Standards Council Certified Production Technician (MSSC-CPT) credential; this program is offered regularly at North Florida College.
 This credential may be earned by passing four assessments administered through the Manufacturing Skills Standards Council.
-Further information on the Manufacturing Skill Standards Council Certified Production Technician (MSSC-CPT) credential standards Council Certified Production on the Manufacturing Skill Standards Council.
+Further information on the Manufacturing Skill Standards Council Certified Production Technician (MSSC-CPT) contact an academic advisor.